Working with Polymer clay is a lot of fun! It is a versatile and creative medium to work with.

 Other tools can be found around the house, like toothpicks for poking holes, a cuticle stick for making depressions, and pencils.
 A food processor can be good to help condition clay and mix colors, but remember, it can only be used for clay and cannot go in the kitchen again.
 I also like to use a garlic press for making spaghetti like hair.
 They also sell clay extruder guns, with various tips to make different shapes.
 In my experience, I have found the clay extruder guns are difficult to work with and very hard to clean, so I don't recommend them.

 If you enjoy working with polymer clay, at first you can just invest in a few blocks of clay in the primary colors.
 You can make more colors by blending the clays, just like paint.
 Combining colors is easy.
 Roll out two lengths of rope of the colors you want to combine, then twist them together.
 Roll the rope in half, and repeat the process.
 Repeat this over and over until all the colors are blended well.
 This is a good way to make a color a little lighter, instead of buying a whole new package of light blue, for instance.
 Just invest in buying the 1 1b. brick of white polymer clay, and you’ll have enough white to do a lot of mixing!

 Sealing Coats and Glazes for Polymer Clay

 After working with polymer clay, there are many different ways to protect your piece once it is cured.
-If you like a shiny look, you can use good old fashioned clear nailpolish.
-Just give your piece one coat and let it dry.
-They also sell polymer clay glazes, just for this purpose.
-They come in gloss and matte finishes.
+You can purchase polymer clay glazes, which come in gloss and matte finishes.
 Another quick and easy finish is to spray it with an aerosol can of acrylic sealing coat, available in craft stores.